Do you offer fast and efficient customer service?

 When you receive replies from customers, acknowledge them at your earliest.

 I am sure it isn’t a pleasant experience to wait for hours to get a reply from a business.

-And imagine a person sends you a message because he wanted to buy your product.
+And imagine a person sending you a message because he wanted to buy your product.
 If he doesn’t get the reply, he’ll forget about you and your product.

 Late replies can sometimes cause a loss of sales.
-Thus, be quick to respond to your customer.
-Answer all his questions in detail, and then watch him convert as your customer.
-Even if he is angry at the business.
+Thus, be quick to respond to your customers.
+Answer all his questions in detail, and then watch him convert into your customer even if he is angry at the business.

 You can also...